tanmatt/QuoteOfTheDay/README.md

 - Tue Jul  9 07:00:07 2024 | The laws of nature are but the mathematical thoughts of God. - Euclid
 - Wed Jul 10 07:00:07 2024 | Poetry is what gets lost in translation. - Robert Frost
 - Thu Jul 11 07:00:08 2024 | You are what you do, not what you say you'll do. - Carl Jung
+- Fri Jul 12 07:10:22 2024 | History should be written as philosophy. - Voltaire